baconbrad/nwFiddle/README.md

 ## Introduction

-nwFiddle is a quick, no thrills way to test NW.js code on jsFiddle.
+nwFiddle is a quick, ~~no~~ some thrills way to test NW.js code on jsFiddle.
 Now you can have all the wonderful helpful features of jsFiddle to help aid you in prototyping and troubleshooting NW.js code.

-I may or may not do more with it but for now it is exactly what I need for my personal and occupational work.
+Features include:
+- Ability to use local files
+- Ability to test NW.js supported node.js/io.js code
+- Sidebar hiding
+- Zen Mode
+- Dev tool launcher
+- Ability to hack at the jsFiddle UI
+- Ability to extend jsFiddle's features
+- Everything jsFiddle has to offer

 ## Security Notice